Hpauric/hpauric.github.io/_posts/2017-05-20-React-Notes.md

 ### Functions and Expressions

 You can place a function inside curly brackets with React.
-I.e., you can embed any JavaScript expression in JSX by wrapping it in curly braces.
+You can actually embed **any JavaScript expression** in JSX by wrapping it in curly braces.

 ```javascript
  {